 PCB Layout Design

 PCB is an acronym for Printed Circuit Board.
-PCB electrically connects the electronic components through conductive tracks and pads.
+A PCB layout is made to electrically connect the electronic components through conductive tracks and pads.
+It forms the backbone of all Electronic Design Services.
+Hence, it must be carried out with utmost care & responsibility.
+It can almost single-handedly determine the success of an Electronic Product.
 These components are soldered onto the PCB to provide electrical connectivity and to fasten them onto the board.

 It is the base of majority of electrical circuits providing it the mechanical support and electronic connectivity to the electronic components and other integrated circuits.
 A simple PCB can be designed by laminating a slight layer of a conducting material on top of an insulating substrate.
 The electronic components are then mounted on the circuit board and soldered into place which in turn saves a lot of effort debugging the circuitry for faults.